STELLA CLARK TEACHERS’ AWARD

 What is CHED?

 CHED’s mission is to promote equity of access, effectiveness of teaching and learning, and the enhancement of curriculum, with the aim of improving student success and developing UCT graduates who are locally relevant, socially responsive, globally competitive and representative of South Africa’s diverse population.
-Headed by the Dean of Higher Education Development, CHED’s organisational structure consists of a Dean’s Office and six departments:
+Headed by the Dean of Higher Education Development, CHED’s organisational structure consists of a Dean’s Office and five departments:

 • Academic Development Programme